 Expired Gift Cards cannot be redeemed.
 After expiration any remaining Gift Card monies will be donated to The Australian Ballet's Education program.

 Gift Cards may be redeemed online at australianballet.com.au or by phone on 1300 369 741.

 Gift Cards may be redeemed for tickets for The Australian Ballet’s performances, classes and events, Season Packages, shop items and Ballet TV and other ancillary items sold directly through The Australian Ballet.

 Gift Cards may not be redeemed for tickets to performances or events sold directly through venue box offices or other agencies.
 This applies to mainstage performances outside of Sydney and Melbourne, Regional Tour performances and many Storytime Ballet performances where tickets are sold exclusively by the Venue and/or the Venue’s chosen ticketing agency.

 Gift Cards may not be redeemed for merchandise or other ancillary items sold at the Venue or by any other agencies.

 Where the value of items purchased is greater than the value of the Gift Card, the difference is payable by the Gift Card holder.
 Where the value of items is purchased is less than the value of the Gift Card, the remaining value will be held on account by The Australian Ballet for future purchases by the Gift Card holder.
 Original expiry conditions will apply.

 The recipient must provide full contact details when redeeming a Gift Card.

 The Gift Card identification code must be quoted when redeeming a gift card.

-Subscribers (Current Season Package holders) may pre-purchase discounted parking vouchers with their subscription.
+Subscribers (Current Season Package holders) may pre-purchase discounted parking vouchers for the Primrose Potter Australian Ballet Centre Car Park with their subscription.